sylvaticus/commonDistributionsInJuliaPythonR/commonDistributionsInJuliaPythonR.md

 ## Continuous distributions

-- **Uniform** complete ignorance, pick at random, all equally likely outcomes
+- **Uniform** Complete ignorance, pick at random, all equally likely outcomes
-- **Exponential** waiting time to first event whose rate is λ (continuous time to first success)
+- **Exponential** Waiting time to first event whose rate is λ (continuous time to first success)
+- **Laplace** Difference between two i.i.d. exponential r.v.
 - **Normal** The asymptotic distribution of a sample means
 - **Erlang** Time of the n-th arrival
 - **Cauchy** The ratio of two independent zero-means normal r.v.